Rudolf Bohren

 Rudolf Bohren (Grindelwald, 22 March 1920 - Dossenheim, 1 February 2010) was a Swiss Protestant (practical) theologian.
-Bohren became known for his pneumatological approach to homiletics.
+He became known for his pneumatological approach to homiletics.

 Biography

 Bohren studied theology in Bern and Basel, especially with Eduard Thurneysen and Karl Barth.
-In 1952 he wrote a dissertation on the issue of church discipline in the New Testament by Oscar Cullmann.
 On May 16, 1945, he was admitted as a pastor to the Reformed Preacher Community in Bern.
-From 1945 to 1958 he was a pastor in Bern, in Holderbank (Aargau) and in Arlesheim, a suburb of Basel.
-The experiences in these mutually different communities have shaped his scientific work.
-In 1958 he was appointed professor of practical theology at the Kirchliche Hochschule Wuppertal.
-In 1972 he was appointed to the Kirchliche Hochschule Berlin, and in 1974 to the University of Heidelberg where he set up a preaching research center.
+From 1945 to 1958, he was a pastor in Bern, in Holderbank, Aargau; and in Arlesheim, a suburb of Basel.
+His experiences in these mutually different communities have shaped his scientific work.
+In 1952, he wrote a dissertation on the issue of church discipline in the New Testament by Oscar Cullmann.
+In 1958, he was appointed professor of practical theology at the Kirchliche Hochschule Wuppertal.
+In 1972, he was appointed to the Kirchliche Hochschule Berlin, and in 1974 to the University of Heidelberg where he set up a preaching research center.

-His first wife tragically died of suicide, which led to the publication of a poignant sermon collection, entitled Tröstungen (Consolations).
-In 1971 he published Predightlehre (sermon teaching).
+His first wife died of suicide, which led to the publication of a sermon collection, entitled Tröstungen (Consolations).
+In 1971, he published Predightlehre (sermon teaching).
 The uniqueness of this book lies, among other things, in its poetic approach, the use of non-theological literature, as well as the development of a sermon based on pneumatology.